salejandro/Comparative-Genomics-MGG/README.md

 Here are some useful commands for working with containers and images:

-> `docker run -it --name CONTAINER_NAME -v SHARED_FOLDER:/CONTAINER_FOLDER repository/image:tag`, to launch a container (consult [here](https://www.ub.edu/molevol/Docencia/CG-MGG/docker-instructions-MGG.html) for more details).
+> `docker run -it --name CONTAINER_NAME -v SHARED_FOLDER:/CONTAINER_FOLDER repository/image:tag`, to launch a container (for more details, see the instructions provided [here](https://www.ub.edu/molevol/Docencia/CG-MGG/docker-instructions-MGG.html)).
 > `exit`, to exit a container.
 > </br>
 > Once you are outside the container: